 According to Zendesk, tech companies receive more than 2,600 customer support inquiries per month.
 Using NLU technology, you can sort unstructured data (email, social media, live chat, etc.) by topic, sentiment, and urgency (among others).
 These tickets can then be routed directly to the relevant agent and prioritized.

-Question answering is a subfield of NLP and speech recognition that uses NLU to help computers automatically respond to questions posed by humans.
+Question answering is a subfield of NLP and speech recognition that uses NLU to help computers automatically understand natural language questions.

 Sign up to our Newsletter